A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Methodology

 Hence, this reparameterization allows us to specify the structure of $\lambda_{it}$ straightforwardly in terms of diverse fixed and random effects.
-In particular, if $x_{it}$ is the value of a covariate representing an exposure for area $i$ at time $t$, a standard DLNM can be written as follows
+In particular, if $\boldsymbol{x}_{it} = [x_{it}, \dots, x_{it-L}]^\top$ represents the vector of lagged exposure values observed in area $i$ at time $t$, up to a maximum lag $L$, a standard DLNM can be written as follows

-where $N_i$ is an offset term that denotes the population size for area $i$ (we assume constant population sizes over the study period), $\alpha$ is an intercept parameter, and $s(x_{it};\boldsymbol{\eta})$ is the function defining the exposure–lag-response association, with $\boldsymbol{\eta}$ being a vector of parameters.
+where $N_i$ is an offset term that denotes the population size for area $i$ (we assume constant area-level population sizes over the study period), $\alpha$ is an intercept parameter, and $s(\boldsymbol{x}_{it};\boldsymbol{\eta})$ is the function defining the exposure-lag-response association, with $\boldsymbol{\eta}$ being a vector of parameters.
 The complexity of $s$ (and therefore the number of parameters contained in $\boldsymbol{\eta}$) depends on our choice of basis functions for both the exposure and lag dimensions.
-In particular, if the dimensions of the basis functions are $v_x$ and $v_{\ell}$, respectively, a cross-basis of dimension $v_x\cdot v_{\ell}$ is generated, allowing us to specify $s(x_{it};\boldsymbol{\eta})=b_{it}^\intercal\boldsymbol{\eta}$, where $b_{it}$ is obtained by applying the corresponding cross-basis functions to the exposure $x_{it}$.
-Further details on the specification of the DLNM through cross-basis functions can be found in the main references about this model \citep{gasparrini2010distributed,gasparrini2014modeling}.
+In particular, if the dimensions of the basis functions are $v_x$ and $v_{\ell}$, respectively, a cross-basis of dimension $v_x \cdot v_{\ell}$ is generated, allowing us to specify $s(\boldsymbol{x}_{it}; \boldsymbol{\eta}) = \boldsymbol{b}_{it}^\top \boldsymbol{\eta}$, where $\boldsymbol{b}_{it}$ denotes the cross-basis vector obtained by applying the corresponding basis functions to the lagged exposure vector, $\boldsymbol{x}_{it}$, at time $t$.
+Thus, the term $s(\boldsymbol{x}_{it}; \boldsymbol{\eta})$ encapsulates the effect of the lagged exposure values observed in area $i$ at time $t$ on the response.
+Further details on the algebraic specification of the DLNM through cross-basis functions can be found in the main references about this model \citep{gasparrini2010distributed,gasparrini2014modeling}.

-To account for the spatial and temporal variability in the outcome variable that might be unexplained by the specified exposure–lag-response association, we can extend the DLNM in Equation \ref{model1} by incorporating spatial and temporal random effects \citep{lowe2021combined,rutten2025lagged}.
-Specifically, we can add structured and unstructured area-level spatial random effects, denoted by $u_i$ and $v_i$, respectively, following the Besag–York–Molliè (BYM) model \citep{besag1991bayesian}
+To account for the spatial and temporal variability in the outcome variable that might be unexplained by the specified exposure-lag-response association, we can extend the DLNM in Equation \ref{model1} by incorporating spatial and temporal random effects \citep{lowe2021combined,rutten2025lagged}.
+Specifically, we can add structured and unstructured area-level spatial random effects, denoted by $u_i$ and $v_i$, respectively, following the Besag-York-Molliè (BYM) model \citep{besag1991bayesian}, and a structured temporal random effect, $\gamma_t$

 First, the structured spatial random effects $u_i$ follow a Conditional Autoregressive (CAR) specification